eddiewebb/flarum-calendar/README.md

 - [x] mobile view is broke

 #### In Progress
+- [ ] Pondering - SEO content, how to do this..perhaps replacemmodal
+        (perhaps replace modeal with discussionpage)

 #### Up Next
 - [ ] Hosts and Attendees (currently just actor)